How Long Does a CAM Audit Take?

 CAM reconciliation statements are usually delivered February through April for the prior calendar year.
 That timing creates a predictable annual window.
 Tenants who miss the first round often don't realize the statement has been delivered until weeks later, and then find themselves scrambling against a lease deadline.

-If you're within your dispute window but uncertain whether to proceed, running a quick automated scan takes five minutes and tells you whether there's something to pursue.
+If you're within your dispute window but uncertain whether to proceed, running a quick automated scan takes fifteen minutes and tells you whether there's something to pursue.
 A preliminary finding gives you something concrete to reference when you invoke your formal audit rights, which preserves the window while the deeper analysis continues.

 For what happens after the audit, see the full dispute guide.
 If you're trying to figure out whether your situation calls for an audit or a formal dispute in the first place, CAM audit vs. CAM dispute covers that distinction directly.